NeilJain56/website/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Java
-  - HTML & (S)CSS
+  - Python
-  - React
+  - C
-  - Vue
+  - JavaScript
-  - Node.js
+  - React.js
-  - WordPress
+  - SQL
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Neil, a software engineer based in North Brunswick, NJ.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy creating projects that have a real lasting impact, whether that be websites, applications, or anything in between.
+My goal is to provide coherent efficient code to whatever project I am working on. (no random variable names!)

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am currently a student at Rutgers University studying Computer Science and Cognitive Science.
+I expect to graduate in May 2021 and begin full-time work shortly after.

 Here are a few technologies I've been working with recently: